reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 load: /examples/rps-1-setup/index.rsh
 ```

-> # Links to Documentation
-> You may have noticed that `export`, `const`, `exit`, and so on are links.
-In any Reach code sample, you can click on the names of keywords and standard library functions to read more detailed documentation.

 > # Links to Source
 > You may have noticed that `rps-1-setup/index.rsh` is a link above the code snippet.
 Click these links to view the full source code.